Bhakta Prahlada (1967 film): Soundtrack

 S. Rajeswara Rao composed the film's soundtrack and background score, assisted by Rajagopal and Krishnan.
 Bhaktha Prahlada's soundtrack consisted of 23 songs, and poems from Andhra Maha Bhagavatham (the Telugu translation of Bhagavatha Purana by the 15th-century poet Pothana.
 Samudrala Sr., Samudrala Jr., Kosaraju Raghavaiah, Palagummi Padmaraju, Daasarathi Krishnamacharyulu and Aarudhra wrote the song lyrics.
 "Varamosage Vanamali" was composed using Bihag raga and sung by Balamuralikrishna.
 "Kanulaku Veluguvu Neeve" was based on the Mohana and Abheri ragas.

-The soundtrack, released by HMV Records, was critically praised.
+The soundtrack, released by His Master's Voice, was critically praised.
 "Jeevamu Neeve Kadha", "Raara Priya Sundara", "Janani Varadayini Trilochani" and "Sirisiri Laali Chinnari Laali" became popular after the film's release.
 Among the poems, the renditions of "Kaladambodhi" and "Indhugaladu Andhuledanu" were praised by critics.

 The Tamil version of the soundtrack has lyrics by Thiruchi Thiyagarajan, Vaali, Ku.
 Ma.
 Balasubramaniam, V. Seetharaman and Alangudi Somu.

 Release and reception

 Bhaktha Prahlada was released on 12 January 1967.
 The film was distributed in the Andhra Pradesh, Madras and Nizam regions by Navayuga Films.
 The first copy was screened for President Sarvepalli Radhakrishnan, who praised the performances of its cast (particularly Ramani's).
 A reviewer writing for Andhra Prabha on 22 January 1967, compared the film with the earlier two films of the same name and opined the 1967 film was a better made version.
 They stated that in addition to better technology, the stellar performances of Ranga Rao, Anjali and Ramani set it apart.
 Reviewing the Tamil version, Kalki praised it for the colour sequences, photography and Ramani's performance.
 Bhaktha Prahlada was a commercial success, completing a 100-day theatrical run.
 It received the Nandi Award for Third Best Feature Film in 1967.